Maluuba/docker-files/hipchat-addon/README.md

 7. In the Integration URL field, enter the secure tunnel's URL and append "/addon/capabilities" to the URL.
 For example:
 8.    https://xxxxxxxx.ngrok.com/addon/capabilities
 9. Click Add integration.

+#### Test Your addon

+1. Click the Summary link.
+2. Click Open in web app.
+3. Type /hello in the chat field.
+4. The message, "Hi, " appears in the chat.

 ## Building